ralentina/ralentina.github.io/_publications/2019-12-09-grounding-the-digital.md

 permalink: /publication/2019-12-09-grounding-the-digital
 date: 2019-12-09
 venue: 'GeoJournal'
 excerpt: 'This paper presents a comparative study of the Waze avoid areas (WADA) feature in Jerusalem, Rio de Janeiro, and the US.
-I argue that, through comparative approaches, geographers can ‘ground’ the digital, developing situated accounts of how emerging technologies work at different sites.
-Taking as a starting point the controversies raised by WADA, I address the following research questions: How does the feature work in the three research sites?
-What political problems does it raise?
-What are its effects?...'
+I argue that, through comparative approaches, geographers can ‘ground’ the digital, developing situated accounts of how emerging technologies work at different sites...'
 paperurl: '[Post-Print Version](http://ralentina.github.io/files/Carraro-2019-Grounding-the-Digital.pdf)'
 type: peer-reviewed